 - club management.

-Streatham & Marlborough CC were awarded Clubmark status in September 2009 which was reaccredited in November 2012 and November 2015.
+Streatham & Marlborough CC was awarded Clubmark status in September 2009 which was reaccredited in November 2012, November 2015 and October 2018.

 Why is Clubmark important?

 As well as ensuring that the latest child protection standards are being met, each club that gains accreditation will:

 - be networked into local and national sports organisations that can provide further support to Clubmark clubs